ExultCorp/adapt-contrib-flipcard/README.md

 #adapt-contrib-flipCard

-Flip Card Component/Plug-in developed by CrediPoint Solutions for Adapt Framework v1.1.0.
+Flip Card Component/Plug-in developed by Exult Corporation for Adapt Framework v1.1.x.

 A basic flip card Component/Plug-in that generates cards with an image on the front face and text on the back face.

 ##Installation

-First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:
+First, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli), then from the command line run:

 		adapt install adapt-contrib-flipCard

 ##Usage

-For example JSON format, see [example.json](https://github.com/CrediPointSolutions/adapt-contrib-flipCard/blob/master/example.json).
+For example JSON format, see [example.json](https://github.com/ExultCorp/adapt-contrib-flipCard/blob/master/example.json).

 Two variations are in-built in this template.
-Individual flip and single flip.
+All flip and single flip.
 I have provided examples for both below.

-Individual Flip Example: All flip cards can flip at any given point of time and all will remain open.
+All Flip Example: All flip cards can flip at any given point of time and all will remain open.

 	{
-		"_id":"c-10",
+		"_id":"c-135",
-		"_parentId":"b-10",
+		"_parentId":"b-70",
 		"_type":"component",
 		"_component":"flipCard",
 		"_classes":"",